Camp I Am Special Buddy Information

 Buddies will earn 121 service hours when the entire camp session is completed & 48 hours for a Mini-Camp session.
 Please bring any special forms with you to camp on Sunday night and turn them in.
 We will sign off on your hours during the week and return the form to you at check-out.
 If you do not have a form we will provide a service letter on our letterhead.

 There are two buildings that house our bunks, one for the boys and one for the girls.
 In each building there are two cabins (A and B for girls, C and D for boys).
 Between the two cabins in each building is a shared bathroom.
 The Camper will sleep on the bottom bunk, and Buddies will sleep on the top.
 Camp Leaders will be in cots, stationed throughout the cabin.
-There will be at least two Camp Leader in each cabin.
+There will be at least two Camp Leaders in each cabin with two additional Camp Leaders sleeping in the foyer of the cabin.

 You may have an adult Camper, however, please remember that the Camper’s chronological age is most likely different than the Campers maturational / cognitive age.
 Many Buddies apply to our sessions for younger Campers because they feel a younger child would be easier.
 On the contrary, an older Camper is often able to do more for himself/herself.

 Yes, you may have to do this as well as shower, feed, and dress your Camper.
 The Camp Leaders can assist you if needed, but you will have to provide the primary care your Camper will need.
 You will receive this training on Sunday night and Monday prior to Camper arrival.
 You will do everything that the Camper’s parent would do for them at home.